thunderbird/developer-docs/planning/roadmap.md

 ### Tabs
 Priority: <span style="background-color: #FFFF99">P2</span>
 Delivery Quarter: Q3 2025
-Why: Let's rethink how tabs are implemented in Thunderbird to provide better workflows and extensibility through add-ons.
 High level objectives (non-exhaustive):
 * Spaces and tabs rebuild, with each space handling their own tabs.
 * Standalone windows per space without the need of having the "mail" space.